 None of us can be obedient at all times.
 We have ups and downs, we make mistakes, and accumulate sins, deliberately or unintentionally.
 Regardless, we can always keep returning to Allah Almighty – as long as we are alive we have the chance to repent.

 As we are distracted by the enjoyments of this life, we do not focus on the last day, which every living human, and all of creation must face.
 Hence, Allah Almighty is teaching us how to plan, (which is not the best characteristic of the Muslim ummah!) not just for the dunya, but also for the Hereafter.

 What is the plan?
-How to be ready to meet Allah Almighty and how to be amongst al muttaqeen, amongst al muflihoon on the Day of Judgement- through taqwa for Allah Almighty, through following the commands and refraining from the prohibitions.
+How can we be ready to meet Allah Almighty and how can we be amongst al muttaqeen, amongst al muflihoon on the Day of Judgement?
+By having taqwa of Allah Almighty – following the commands and refraining from the prohibitions.

 Ensuring You Have Done Your Best